18F/uswds-jekyll/README.md

 #### Digital Analytics Program (DAP)

 You can add DAP to your site by uncommenting the `dap_agency` line and, if need be, replacing `GSA` with the appropriate agency key.
-For more information visit <https://www.digitalgov.gov/services/dap/>
+See https://www.digitalgov.gov/services/dap/ for more information.

 ```yml
 # dap_agency: GSA